MacroUniverse/cuSLISC/README.md

 ### Complex type for kernel
 Cump (cuslisc::complex\<double>) is the complex type to be used in kernels (although it can also be used in cpu, this is not recommended).
 Cump is basically thrust::complex\<double>, buth with a default constructor "Cump() = default;", so that it can be declared in file scope as a "__device__" or "__constant__", or declared as "__shared__" inside kernel, or passed by value into kernel, because those usage requires a POD type (trivial type).
 So keep in mind that default initialized "Cump" will not be "(0,0)".

+### MatFile project
+cuSLISC is compatible with MatFile

 # Developer Notes

 ## Cump